Which Bachelor’s Degree is Best for Law | Regenesys Law School

 FAQs on Which Bachelor’s Degree is Best for Law?

-What is the best bachelor’s degree to pursue for a career in law in South Africa?
+What is the best bachelor’s degree to pursue for a law career in law in South Africa?

 Can I study a different bachelor’s degree before pursuing an LLB in South Africa?

 Yes, you can study a different bachelor’s degree, such as a Bachelor of Arts (BA) or Bachelor of Commerce (BCom), before pursuing an LLB.
-Many students choose to complete a first degree in a related field and then enroll in a postgraduate LLB program.
+Many students choose to complete a first degree in a related field and then enrol in a postgraduate LLB programme.

 What are the advantages of pursuing a BA or BCom before an LLB?